arosenfeld/immunedb/CONTRIBUTING.md

 used and any error messages.

 ## Submitting Pull Requests
-Pull requests can be submitted for AIRRDB by anyone.
+Pull requests can be submitted for ImmuneDB by anyone.
 Before submitting a pull request, you should make sure they pass local tests by running:

         $ ./tests/run.sh